Mooninaut/LearningAid/LearningAid/readme.txt

 Learning Aid Window
   Left-click and drag the titlebar to move the window.
   Right-click on the titlebar to bring up the menu.
-  Middle click on the titlebar to close the window.
+  Click the close box or middle-click on the titlebar to close the window.

 Action Buttons
   Left- or right-click to perform the action.